LeoCh01/Quol/README.md

      pyinstaller quol.spec
    ```

-## Adding Custom Windows
+## Adding Custom Tools

-To create a new window, you can add a folder to the `windows` directory and add the folder name in the `res/settings.json` file.
+To create a new tool, you can add a folder to the `windows` directory and add the folder name in the `res/settings.json` file.
 You can use the template provided in `windows/example` folder as a starting point.

 1. **Create your window:**